cloudkitas/go-micro-api/README.md

-This Product API build in GOlang from Building Microservices with GO. teached by Nic Jackson
+Product API written in GO